Civilization VI: Ports

-Downloadable Content
+Downloadable content

-Additional Content
+Additional content

-In 2017, Six individual civilization and scenario packs were added to the game.
-The Poland Civilization and Scenario Pack adds the Poland civilization led by Jadwiga and the "Jadwiga's Legacy" scenario.
-The Vikings Scenario Pack added the "Vikings, Traders, and Raiders!" scenario.
-The Australia Civilization and Scenario Pack adds the Australia civilization led by John Curtin and the "Outback Tycoon" scenario.
+In 2017, six individual civilization and scenario packs were added to the game.
+The Poland Civilization and Scenario Pack adds the Polish civilization led by Jadwiga and the "Jadwiga's Legacy" scenario.
+The Vikings Scenario Pack added the "Vikings, Traders, and Raiders!" scenario, as well as new city states.
+The Australia Civilization and Scenario Pack adds the Australian civilization led by John Curtin and the "Outback Tycoon" scenario.
 The Persia and Macedon Civilization and Scenario Pack added the Persia civilization led by Cyrus, the Macedon civilization led by Alexander, and the "Conquests of Alexander" scenario.
 The Nubia Civilization and Scenario Pack adds the Nubia civilization led by Amanitore and the "Gifts of the Nile" scenario.
 The Khmer and Indonesia Civilization and Scenario Pack adds the Khmer civilization led by Jayavarman VII, the Indonesian civilization led by Dyah Gitarja, and the "Path to Nirvana" scenario.

 Rise and Fall

-The first expansion, Rise and Fall, was released on February 8, 2018, and brought the concepts of the rising and falling of civilizations.
+The first expansion, Rise and Fall, was released on February 8, 2018, and brought the concepts of the rise and fall of civilizations.
 The cities have loyalty; if the loyalty level falls too low, the city becomes a free city and may join other civilizations.
 A civilization has the potential to enter into a Golden Age by completing certain milestones, and can choose a special bonus in that age, but if the player does not maintain certain milestones afterwards, the civilization could fall into a Dark Age, affecting loyalty.
 In a Dark Age, the player can choose to implement powerful Dark Age policies, but they have a cost.
-If the player gets a Dark Age followed by a golden age, instead of getting a golden age, it gets a Heroic Age, with the right to choose three bonuses.
+If the player gets a Dark Age followed by a golden age, instead of getting a golden age, they get a Heroic Age, with the right to choose three bonuses.
 The expansion also adds governors, who increase the loyalty of cities and award a special bonus to that city.
 By promoting governors, players add another bonus.